Rigel-Computer/Rigel-Computer/README.md

 ## 🚧 Currently Exploring

-- ⚙️ Quantization & fine-tuning of LLMs
+- ⚙️ Lightweight deployment and fine-tuning of LLMs in an local Docker enviroment on CPU-only systems
-- 🔄 Translator-enhanced prompt pipelines
+- 🔄 Translator-enhanced prompt pipelines with small weights to avoid translation-problems to German
-- 🧪 Persistent container setups for AI tooling
+- 🧪 Persistent container setups for AI tooling and ML issues
-- 📦 Lightweight deployment on CPU-only systems

 ## 🤝 Collaboration